 #2.
 Review your content

-Not all elements of your campaign might be suitable for everyone and all regions.
+This is essential in our marketing localization guide.
+You need to remember that not all elements of your campaign might be suitable for everyone and all regions.
 With the research results from your targeted audiences, make sure to adapt the content for localization.
 This may include UI changes, changing paragraphs of text, or excluding some content and images that may be considered offensive in a certain area (look back at #1!).

 #3.
 Choose the right Translation Management System